-Attorneys received a special consideration by the same Congressional legislation that promoted structured settlement annuities — the Periodic Payment Settlement Act of 1982.
-Because many attorneys use period certain annuities in structured settlement annuities in their professional practice, it is only logical for those same any attorneys to use their unique ability to defer taxes on their fees to buy period certain income annuities for retirement.
+Attorneys received a special consideration by the same Congressional legislation that promoted structured settlements — the Periodic Payment Settlement Act of 1982.
+Because many attorneys use period certain annuities in structured settlements in their professional practice, it is only logical for those same any attorneys to use their unique ability to defer taxes on their fees to buy period certain income annuities for retirement.
 The combination of safe growth and tax deferral gives attorneys a huge advantage over all other professionals who have to pay taxes on their income when it is received.

 How Can Attorneys Use Annuities for Deferred Compensation?